ansin218/hugo-blog/content/programming/get-all-records-in-sql-python-r.md

 ### Result:

 {{% notice info %}}
 The following output has been taken directly from a Python, SQL or R console using one of the methods demonstrated above.
-Hence, the way the result is displayed may not look exactly like the one below for all cases.
+Hence, the way the result is displayed may not look exactly like the one below for all cases always.
 {{% /notice %}}

 ```Java